-Making better use of resources, share ownership of complex issues, reduce barriers and maximise outcomes, through a collaborative approach of organisations from public, private and third sector.
+- Using the North West River Basin as a flagship project and sharing best practice with the UK and Europe and; - Making better use of resources, share ownership of complex issues, reduce barriers, and maximise outcomes, through a collaborative approach of organisations from public, private and third sector.

 Recent outputs from the project have included the Ecosystem Services Opportunity Mapping Assessment and the Natural Capital Account that focus on the Heavily Modified Waterbodies in the Irwell Management Catchment.

-The draft GMSF recognises the importance of green and blue infrastructure to natural capital and in enhancing and sustaining economic development, health and wellbeing.
+The draft GMSF recognises the importance of green and blue infrastructure to natural capital and in enhancing and sustaining economic development, health, and wellbeing.
 The mapping identifies those areas best suited for the implementation of NfM measures.

-Key outcomes from the project will include an improved level of understanding of the scale and value of ecosystem services in the Irwell Management Catchment (IMC), opportunities to develop or improve ecosystem services for each of the river valley corridors for the IMC, capacity built within the Irwell Catchment Partnership supporting the development and prioritisation of projects to enhance ecosystem services benefits and investment opportunities identified that will maximise the value of ecosystem services in the IMC.
-The project has calculated the economic value of ecosystem services in the IMC and for each 28 waterbodies; for the IMC this value is over £500m per year with the largest source of value coming from recreational use and almost £60m from avoiding flood damages through flooding alleviation mechanisms.
+Key outcomes from the project will include:

+- an improved level of understanding of the scale and value of ecosystem services in the Irwell Management Catchment (IMC), - opportunities to develop or improve ecosystem services for each of the river valley corridors for the IMC, - capacity built within the Irwell Catchment Partnership supporting the development and prioritisation of projects to enhance ecosystem services benefits and investment opportunities identified that will maximise the value of ecosystem services in the IMC.

+The project has calculated the economic value of ecosystem services in the IMC and for each of the 28 waterbodies.
+For the IMC this value is over £500m per year with the largest source of value coming from recreational use and almost £60m from avoiding flood damages through flooding alleviation mechanisms.

 Findings to date have highlighted that as the expected costs of flooding are large, targeted investments in natural capital could exploit opportunities for reducing expected flood damages and increasing the provision of other ecosystem services.

-Whilst the Urban Pioneer and Natural Course initiatives are focusing on research and demonstration projects, GMCA actively promotes NfM and is proposing measures within the uplands of Greater Manchester to manage fluvial water across the main river catchments, such as the Irwell.
+Whilst the Urban Pioneer and Natural Course initiatives are focusing on research and demonstration projects, GMCA actively promotes NfM.
+GMCA is proposing measures within the uplands of Greater Manchester to manage fluvial water across the main river catchments, such as the Irwell.
 The Environment Agency is also exploring the use of upland reservoirs to store floodwater.

-The ecosystem services mapping tool is being used to develop interactive maps to support the SFRA and once these have been analysed, recommendations will be provided regarding the spatial focus for NfM across Greater Manchester.
+The ecosystem services mapping tool is being used to develop interactive maps to support the SFRA.
+Once these have been analysed, recommendations will be provided regarding the spatial focus for NfM across Greater Manchester.

 In addition, GMCA is commissioning a project to deliver an ecosystem services assessment tool, analysis of all areas of Greater Manchester against the various ecosystem services and a GIS package for the production of illustrative maps on MappingGM.
 These outputs will provide a useful source to better identify the best opportunity areas across Greater Manchester to develop and delivery NfM/other Natural Capital schemes.